Regardless if you are a beginner or sew for a living, a dress form is a useful piece of equipment to have in your arsenal.

 Not everyone has the money to buy a mannequin or dress form for sewing.
 Or maybe you are just starting out and don’t want to make the investment just yet.

 If that sounds like you, there is a cheap alternative: make your own body form!

 It’s not difficult to make one.
 But you will need duck tape, stuffing, an old T-shirt, a lot of time and someone helping you.

-How To Make A Body Form At Home
+How To Make A Dress Form At Home

 - Wear an old T-shirt that you don’t mind cutting apart.